cavo789/marknotes/docs/markdown/HowToUse.md

 ## Taking notes ##

 Take a look on this `HowToUse.md` file : the syntax is the one of markdown (if you don't know this syntax, refer to the official GitHub guide : [https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)).
+You can also play online with [https://stackedit.io/](https://stackedit.io/).

 Note that there are a lot of editors, free or commercial, to make life easier.
 At writing time, I'm using [MarkdownPad 2](http://markdownpad.com/) for Windows.